LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 One can run it in three modes:
 ```
 1. Transparent operation mode: The decryption keys are sealed inside a TPM
-   and released during the boot proces when several checks are passed regarding tampered boot files and stuff.
+   and released during the boot process when several checks are passed regarding tampered boot files and stuff.
 2. User authentication mode: Here a user needs to provide some sort of additional authentication during the boot process,
    e.g. a PIN or password.
 3. USB key mode: The decryption keys are stored on a USB device, which needs to be present in order to decrypt and boot the system.